Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

   --primary: …;
 }

-/* The device supports p3 gamut: larger than and includes the srgb gamut */
+/* The device supports the p3 gamut: larger than and includes the sRGB gamut */
 @media (color-gamut: p3) {
   :root {
     --primary: …;